sarnau/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

 To find the IP address for a Miniserver, you need to know it's serial number and simply send this request: [http://dns.loxonecloud.com/504F11223344]()

-This will get resolved to: [http://504F11223344.dns.loxonecloud.com]()
+This will get resolved to [http://504F11223344.dns.loxonecloud.com]() which forwards directly to your Miniserver.

-which forwards directly to your Miniserver.
-Alternatively you can get the DNS status by sending this request [http://dns.loxonecloud.com/?getip&snr=504F11223344&json=true](), which provides you with a JSON reply:
+Alternatively you can get the DNS status by sending this request [http://dns.loxonecloud.com/?getip&snr=504F11223344&json=true](), which returns a proper JSON reply:

     {
       "cmd": "getip",